 Starving artists no more.
 With the growth of the gig economy and the increasing popularity of side hustles, that old cliche no longer has to apply to artists.
 Here are 10 industries where entrepreneurial artists can succeed in business.

 The increasing popularity and availability of 3D printers has brought with it an entirely new class of artist.
 If you have knowledge of computer-aided design (CAD), you can create your own designs and figurines, bring them to life with a 3D printer, and sell them on online marketplaces like Etsy or at flea markets, storefronts and galleries.

 Were you a TA for art classes in college?
 Have you been able to find and enjoy steady work as an artist?
 Congratulations.
 You're qualified to teach classes and impart your wisdom to aspiring artists or novices.
 While this option may be best as a part-time gig, you can still make good money offering hourlong classes at local craft and art supply stores, community centers, or your home, or you can become an instructor for a paint-and-sip franchise.
 If you're tech-savvy, you can even create and offer your own online courses and webinars.

 Paint-and-sip franchise owner

-A more practical (and far less permanent) way to use people as canvases is becoming a makeup artist.
-Beauty school isn't a prerequisite for launching a successful makeup business: All you need is a good reputation and a great knowledge of cosmetics.
-Since beauty professionals often build their business through client referrals, work on friends and family for free or at a discounted rate at first.
-Once you have a solid customer base, you can offer competitive rates for updos and makeup for weddings, proms and other special events.
+Today, you don't need to attend beauty or cosmetology school to launch a successful makeup business.
+A good reputation with your clients and a strong knowledge of the ever-changing cosmetics industry is enough to get you going.
+Since beauty professionals often build their businesses through client referrals, offer your services to friends and family for free or at a discounted rate at first.
+Once you build up a solid customer base, you can charge competitive rates for weddings, proms and other formal events.

-Additional reporting by Nicole Fallon and Adam C. Uzialko.
+Additional reporting by Shannon Gausepohl, Nicole Fallon and Adam C. Uzialko.